psychemedia/storytelling-notes/three-sillies.md

 Now, Tray, her dog, had scarce set hia eyes on the strange monster which came throngh the gate, than he set up such a barking, one would have thought all the rogues and robbers in the world were in the yard.

 "Ah, deary me," said she, "I thought so; it can't be me surely."
-So she went to the straw-yard, and the calves wouldnlt lick her, when they snuffed in the strong smell of tar.
+So she went to the straw-yard, and the calves wouldn't lick her, when they snuffed in the strong smell of tar.

 "No, no!" she said, "it can't be me; it must be some strange outlandish bird."